EMCECS/ecs-account-usage/README.md

  ## Notes

  The token used after a sucessful login is saved in /tmp.
-If you are using Windows you need to use the '-t temp' to store the file in c:\temp
+If you are using Windows you need to use the '-t c:\temp' to store the file in c:\temp